ludvigbohlin/ludvigbohlin.github.io/_customercases/twistshake.markdown

 ### How is ShimmerCat helping Twistshake?
 During Black Friday, we faced some problems caused by increased traffic load to our website.
 Via Eequity's recommendation, we contacted ShimmerCat just three days before Black Friday.
 ShimmerCat were quick to setup their solution with load balancing and automatic bot filtering, which significantly reduced the load in the application servers.
-In combination with this, a global acceleration network was setup with servers using the ShimmerCat technolgy to speed up the site with HTTP/2 push and strategic asset prioritisation.
+In combination with this, a global acceleration network was setup with servers using the ShimmerCat technology to speed up the site with HTTP/2 push and strategic asset prioritisation.
 Our loading times improved a lot globally - especially for mobile formats.

 > Our loading times improved a lot globally - especially for mobile formats